Mean curvature flow with obstacles: a viscosity approach: Existence and uniqueness

 \subsection{Obstacles create fattening}

 Although the fattening phenomenon may already occur without any obstacle (see \cite{bellettini98} for examples and \cite{barles93,biton08} for a more general discussion), obstacles will easily generate fattening whereas the free evolution is smooth.
 Consider $A$ a set of three points in $\R^2$ spanning an equilateral triangle and $S$ a circle enclosing it, centered on the triangle's center.
-Let $u^- = -1$, $u^+ = d(\cdot,A)$, $u_0 = d(\cdot, S)$ ($d$ is the signed distance) and $F(Du,D^2u) = - |\nabla u| \div\left( \frac{\nabla u}{|\nabla u |} \right).$
+Let $u^- = -1$, $u^+ = dist(\cdot,A)$, $u_0 = dist(\cdot, S)$ and $F(Du,D^2u) = - |D u| \div\left( \frac{D u}{|D u |} \right).$

 It is possible to show (see next section) that the level sets $\{u(\cdot,t) \ls \alpha\}$ are minimizing hulls, hence are convex.
 So, the level set $\{u \ls 0\}$ contains the equilateral triangle.
 On the other hand, the level sets $\{u \ls -\delta\}$ behave as if there were no obstacles at all (in Proposition \ref{zeroset}, one can take $u^+ \equiv 1$ which has the same $-\delta$-set as $d(\cdot, A)$), so they disappear in finite time.
 As a result, $u=0$ in the whole triangle, and $\{u=0\}$ develops non empty interior.